 What happens if employees change their minds about the personal time later in the week and decide not to take it?
 If they have already worked the makeup day on Tuesday, say, does the employer have to pay overtime for that day?
 The answer is no.

 “Is the employer liable for the extra hours worked over eight hours on Monday?
 According to a Division of Labor Standards Enforcement opinion, the answer is: No. The employer is not liable for daily overtime for the makeup time that was worked on the Monday as long as the employee did not end up working more than 11 hours that workday or 40 hours in the workweek.” – CalChamber

 Alternative Work-Week Schedule

-Regular, non-health care employees, are permitted, in California, to work four 10-hour shifts as a regular schedule.
-These employees will not earn daily overtime for those first 10 hours.
+Regular, non-health care employees, are permitted, in California, to work four 10 hour shifts as a regular schedule without incurring daily overtime for those first 10 hours.
 This means that employees and employers can come to an agreement to create an alternative workweek.
-The agreement must be in writing.
+The agreement must be put in writing.
 Time and a half does accrue as normal after the first 10 hours up to 12, and after 40 hours in a week.
 As per California overtime laws, double time must still be paid for any time worked in excess of 12 hours in one day.

 There are several caveats to this law and it would be a good idea to review the literature before instituting the schedule.
-For example, this is one of many points described in section 5 on the Alternative Schedule:
+For example this is one of many points laid out in section 5 on the Alternative Schedule:

 “(B) If an employer whose employees have adopted an alternative workweek agreement permitted by this order requires an employee to work fewer hours than those that are regularly scheduled by the agreement, the employer shall pay the employee overtime compensation at a rate of one and one-half (1½) times the employee’s regular rate of pay for all hours worked in excess of eight (8) hours, and double the employee’s regular rate of pay for all hours worked in excess of 12 hours for the day the employee is required to work the reduced hours.”